KristofferK/whisky/README.md

 # whisky
-We need statistics of our whisky prodution during the mashing process in the pot stills.
+We need statistics of our whisky production during the mashing process in the pot stills.

 Measuremetns will later on be sent from an Arduino, but in the first iterations, we'll use a WPF application to send sample data.